quantiota/Whole-in-One-Framework/28-mapping-functions.md

 z_i = z_0 + \sum_{k=1}^{i} \Delta y_k,
 $$

-while relying on dynamic learning rate adjustments to ensure that each $y_k$ is positive, thereby guaranteeing that $z$ increases monotonically.
+while relying on dynamic learning rate adjustments to ensure that each $\Delta y_k$ is positive, thereby guaranteeing that $z$ increases monotonically.

 By monitoring the evolution of $z$ and computing the net function